HOME / TIPS / Photo Prep

 *Best for: fine-detail portraits, high-DPI engravings on maple or cherry.*

-Jarvis-Judice-Ninke Largest error diffusion kernel of the three.
+Jarvis-Judice-Ninke The largest error-diffusion kernel shown here.
 Produces the smoothest gradients but can lose fine edge detail.
 Good on large-format pieces where you're viewing from a distance.

 *Best for: large wooden signs, slate tiles.*